 After enjoying a few hundred, possibly thousands of years as the most popular memorial material, marble memorials have fallen slightly out of favor due to the material damaging, becoming weathered and eventually completely delaminating a lot faster than other materials.
 This is due to the rock being significantly more absorbent to water, rain and other liquids that it may encounter in its time outside.
 And other materials to soak in as opposed to remaining on the surface.
 Never the less a well-crafted marble memorial can be extremely striking and beautiful and the softness of the rock also means that it is easier for your mason to work incredible detail into the memorial and they generally come at a significantly lower price than their granite counterparts.

 A slightly more uncommon material but by no means inferior, in terms of durability, bronze memorials are up there with granite and are easily able to stand the test of time with ease.
-Albeit with bronze there is slightly more maintenance work required to keep it looking its best.
-They also look great with the reflectivity of the bronze making your loved ones memorial really stand out.
-However they are generally harder to find as many stone-masons do not work with bronze and therefore may have to be custom made either by a company or individual craftsmen to truly get what you want.
-They are also pretty expensive with prices ranging around the same as granite, but often times more, however the size and detail that you get for your money will be slightly less.
+Albeit with bronze, there is slightly more maintenance work required to keep it looking its best.
+They also look great with the reflectivity of the bronze making your loved one’s memorial really stand out.
+However, they are generally harder to find as many stone-masons do not work with bronze and therefore may have to be custom made either by a company or individual craftsmen to truly get what you want.
+They are also pretty expensive with prices ranging from the same as granite, but often times more, however, the size and detail that you get for your money will be slightly less.

 These new-vogue and modern headstones have been making waves recently with their ultra-sleek and futuristic appearance they are definitely a way to ensure that the memorial turns heads and fuels imaginations for years to come.
 They are also extremely durable and resistant to tarnishing over long periods of time and can be mirror finished, have personalized messages and images and intricate engravings.
 However, they can also become quite expensive depending on the level of customization and what kind of finish you would like to include.